Face-to-Face Therapy

 Regular sessions in-person can provide a steady, grounding rhythm for deeper emotional work and trauma processing.

-If this sounds like the kind of space you're looking for, you're welcome to reach out.
+If this sounds like the kind of space you're looking for, you're welcome to contact me.

 Book a Free Consultation